CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 - **echoMinRx** is the minimum interval between echo packets the local system is capable of receiving.
 The BFD control packet advertises this value.
 When you enable the echo function, it defaults to 50.
 If you disable the echo function, this parameter is automatically 0, which indicates the port or the node cannot process or receive echo packets.
 - **slowMinTx** is the minimum interval between transmitting BFD control packets when the switch exchanges echo packets.
 -->

+### Considerations

+- A BFP profile applied to an interface can be changed, but you can not unset a profile while BFD is still enabled on the interface.
+To remove BFD completely from an interface, use the `nv unset interface <if-name> router <protocol> bfd` command.
+To change the profile, set a new profile with the `nv set interface <if-name> router <protocol> bfd profile <profile>` command.
+- BFD is supported in the `default` VRF and non-default VRFs.

 ## Show BFD Information